 Before we show you how you can use your hands when presenting, first I want to show you how to NOT use your hands when presenting!
-It may seem unusual but I’m always telling clients to keep their hands still by their side whilst they learn the body language basics.
+It may seem unusual but I’m always telling clients to keep their hands still whilst they learn the body language basics.
 Why?
 Untrained people are very likely to use their hands incorrectly meaning they send the opposite message with their body language than that intended.
-If the words you are saying don’t match up to the message you are giving with your body language, at best, you look inconsistent and, at worst, untrustworthy.
+If the words you are saying don’t match up to the message you are giving with your hands, at best, you look inconsistent and, at worst, untrustworthy.

-I suggest you practise using very minimal hand movements by filming yourself.
+I suggest you practise using very minimal hand movements by recording yourself either when presenting standing up or sitting down.
 Try this:

 How you can use your hands during a presentation

 In the book High-Performance Presentations, I talk further about ensuring you keep your hands still and then when you do use hand movements you do make are correct, conscious and clear.
 And for now, watch this video “where to put hands during a presentation” where I show you how hands are great for counting your 3 key points on (and how to do it in a manner that avoids random flying round of offensive fingers!)
 You’ll also see how to represent two parties coming together using your hands and more tips.

 Breathing and voice projection is vital to your presentation.
 Experiencing breathlessness and speaking too quickly is a common problem for anxious presenters.
 I want to share some useful techniques when giving a presentation that aid calm and confident performances.